How to help your child make friends

 About the Author

-Alicia Eaton is a Harley Street based Psychotherapist and Clinical Hypnotherapist and the author of four best-selling books.
-She’s also a Winner in the latest ‘Global Health & Pharma’ Mental Health Awards 2023.
+Alicia Eaton is a Harley Street based psychotherapist specialising in helping families with behaviour change and emotional wellbeing.
+She is also the author of four best-selling books and a Winner in the ‘Global Health & Pharma’ Mental Health Awards 2023 and 2024.
 For more details of appointments see here: Consultations.